kehantan/labbook/docs/protein/expression.rst

 Protein expression
 ==================

+**Objective:** To culture bacteria that will express the target recombinant protein.

 * This procedure has to be carried out in laminar flow.
 * Do not use the laminar flow in cell culture room, as it could result in contamination.
 * Remember to plan experiments ahead and book laminar flow and orbital shaker for bacteria work.